 A recent move into another living space has also forced me to really look at what I have; and how I have to move it around with me.
 I am not portable with so much.
 I am not as free as I wish to be.

 I simply cannot justify conspicuous consumption of materials and the storage of those as much as I have in the past.
 I will continue to work with fabric but cannot see any rationale for purchasing new materials; what I have will be what I use.
-There is no way I can not continue my work in textiles…it is part of my soul, my being, my spirit.
+There is no way I end my work in textiles…it is part of my soul, my being, my spirit.
 It’s tactile, soft, warm, and oh so invitingly sensual.

 So I move into the world of digital photography.
 Armed with nothing more than a laptop, a camera and a camera phone, I embark on another visual journey.
 Who knows where this will lead?
 Freedom to be, to experience the world.